ARMmbed/mbed-os-5-docs/docs/reference/api/platform/Error.md

 Conceptually, error handling is a platform service that the Mbed OS platform layer implements.
 Error handling provides the following:

 1. Provides system defined error codes and status values in `mbed_error.h`
-1. Provides APIs for error construction, reporting and error history (see below sections), callable from anywhere in the system.
+1. Provides APIs for error construction, reporting and error history management.
 1. Provides ISR-safe and Thread-safe error handling APIs.
 1. Provides mechanisms for extending the error status definitions.